collect-intel/osccai/README.md

 - **Node.js** (with npm)
 - **PostgreSQL** (you can install it using `brew install postgresql` and start it with `brew services start postgresql` on macOS)
+- **pnpm** - We use pnpm as our package manager because it's significantly faster and more efficient than npm, using a content-addressable store to save disk space and speed up installations.
+[Install pnpm](https://pnpm.io/installation) by running `npm install -g pnpm` or using other available methods.

 ### Steps: